hivelab-github/config_io/README.md

 *
   *
 ## What it does
+Config_io is the program used to read the parameters of the configuration file.<br>
+ *The first step is to correctly write the parameters you need in config_ini.<br>
+ *Config_io will provide the corresponding parameter value based on the parameter name you entered.<br>
+ *When you need to modify the parameters, you only need to modify it in config_ini.<br>

 ## How does it work？You should really read it，it's important!
 1. The configured files are placed in the Config folder.
 The contents of the files are mainly the type and number<br>